fsouza/blog/content/2021-08-23-functional-streams-in-go/index.md

 ## Combining and slicing streams

-On top of filtering and mapping, one may want to combine multiple streams, or get some elements of a stream, or drop some items from a stream.
+On top of filtering, mapping, appending and others, one may want to combine multiple streams, or get some elements of a stream, or drop some items from a stream.
 For that, let's look at how we'd implement some other helper functions:

 - `Take(s Stream[T], n int) Stream[T]`: given stream `s`, returns a new stream
   with at most `n` elements.